focus-editor/focus/LOG.md

 - Detect tab symbols and draw them differently
 - Enable vsync (hmm tried it but it was terrible)
 - Add a warning on large texts (maybe semi-transparent)
+- When unable to save file, show a warning (have an error log?)

 - Implement semantic highlighting
     - Polymorphic structs and possibly other types